 Recordkeeping, adverse event reporting and the submission of periodic reports are required following the FDA's approval of an NDA or BLA.
 The FDA also may require post-marketing testing or Phase 4 clinical trials, REMS, or surveillance to monitor the effects of an approved product.
 In addition, the FDA may place conditions on an approval that could restrict the distribution or use of the product.
 Furthermore, manufacture, packaging, labeling, storage and distribution procedures must continue to conform to cGMPs after approval.
 Manufacturers and certain of their subcontractors are required to register their establishments with the FDA and certain state agencies and are subject to periodic unannounced inspections by the FDA and certain state agencies to assess compliance with ongoing regulatory requirements, including cGMPs.
 Changes to the manufacturing process are strictly regulated and often require prior FDA approval before being implemented.
 FDA regulations also require investigation and correction of any deviations from cGMP requirements and impose reporting and documentation requirements upon the sponsor and any third-party manufacturers that the sponsor may decide to use.
 Accordingly, manufacturers must continue to expend time, money, and effort in the areas of production and quality control to maintain compliance with cGMPs.
-Failure to comply with the statutory and regulatory requirements can subject a manufacturer to possible legal or regulatory action, such as warning letters, suspension of manufacturing, seizure of product, injunctive action or possible civil penalties.
-We cannot be certain that we or our present or future thirdparty manufacturers or suppliers will be able to comply with the cGMP regulations and other ongoing FDA regulatory requirements.
-If we or our present or future third-party manufacturers or suppliers are not able to comply with these requirements, the FDA may halt our clinical trials, require us to recall a product from distribution or withdraw approval for that product.
+Failure to comply with the statutory and regulatory requirements can subject a manufacture to possible legal or regulatory, such as warning letters, suspension of manufacturing, seizure of product, injunctive action or possible civil penalties.
+We cannot be certain that we or our present or future third-party manufacturers or suppliers will be able to comply with these requirements, the FDA may halt our clinical trials, require us to recall a product from distribution or withdraw approval for that product.
 Regulatory authorities may also withdraw product approvals, request product recalls, or impose marketing restrictions through labeling changes or product removals upon discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes.